garethjarlrommccallum/azure-network-protocols/README.md

 <h1>Azure Virtual Machines and Networking</h1>

-<h2>Description</h2>
+<h2>Objective</h2>
-Project consists of creating two virtual machines and a network where I monitor network traffic with software called Wireshark.
-This is all done within Microsoft Azure.
+Creating two virtual machines and a network where I monitor network traffic with Wireshark.
+This is all done within Microsoft Azure while using Remote Desktop.
 <br />